Be aware. Be prepared.

 - Module 4: Community leaders and volunteers, this is for you!

 What you need to know

-When the Cascadia Earthquake occurs, services will be likely be interrupted for at least two weeks in western Oregon, if not longer.
+When the Cascadia Earthquake occurs, services likely will be interrupted for at least two weeks in Oregon, if not longer.
 Oregonians can take steps to get ready by planning and preparing yourself and your community.

 More preparedness resources